qbead/qbeadWebsite/content/book/basics.md

 Notice the faded bluish lines that begin with two slashes `//`.
 This text is called a "comment."
-By starting the line with `//`, the computer is told to completely disregarded everything else on the line.
-We will use comments extensively to write down explanations for the humans that might be reading the code, without worrying about the computer being confused by them.
+By starting the line with `//`, the computer is told to completely disregard everything else on the line.
+We will use comments extensively to write down explanations for ourselves and any other humans that might be reading the code, without worrying about the computer being confused by them.

 The `loop` block is still empty and this program still will not do anything interesting.